zarplata/zabbix-agent-extension-rabbitmq/README.md

   - The `zabbix_sender` is no longer needed
   - Auto discovery all queues (LLD)
   - Triggers on discovered queues
+  - Configurable triggers of queue max capacity by macro

 #### This extension provides following information about each RabbitMQ queue: